 Unfortunately, most ESPs across Minnesota don’t get enough of any of those.
 These critical educators are disproportionately women and people of color, performing multiple jobs during the COVID-19 pandemic and most at risk of exposure to the virus.

-- Require school districts and charter schools to pay their ESPs at least $20 an hour.
-Every school employee should have the right to spend time at home with her or his own children, without working two or three extra jobs to survive.
+- Districts should pay their ESPs a living wage.
+Every school employee should have the right to spend time at home with their children, without working two or three extra jobs to survive.

 - Teachers can’t function at their very best if ESPs aren’t there to help them.
 Without ESPs, teachers would have less time to do what they do well in the classroom.

 - ESPs represent nearly 10 percent of Education Minnesota’s members.
 Coming together in union is the best way to demand respect and negotiate for better working conditions, including safer staffing levels.

 - Vote for legislators who will increase the state’s investment in public education.
 ESP paychecks are connected to the state budget.

 - Decisions made in Congress and the state Legislature affect ESP health insurance, including the size of the deductible and whether it covers preexisting conditions.
 Vote for leaders who will fight for affordable health care and rein in insurance companies.